VPDC

 Vaccine Information

-• Measles-mumps-rubella (MMR) vaccine for persons aged 12 months and older.
+• Measles-mumps-rubella vaccine (MMR) for people who are 12 months old and older.

-• Measles-mumps-rubella-varicella (MMRV) for persons aged 12 months to 12 years.
+• Measles-mumps-rubella-varicella vaccine (MMRV) for people who are 12 months to 12 years old.

 Vaccine Recommendations